eleurent/IGNite/README.md

-# IGNite
+# IGNite :fire:
 IGN in the end